 Well, sugar is in the group of simple carbs.
 When consumed simple carbs are being digested very fast, which cause your insulin levels to spike, which subsequently leads to inflammation throughout the body.

-When digested the sugars permanently attach to the collagen in your the skin.
-The process is known as glycation and can cause skin conditions like acne and rosacea.
+When digested, the sugars permanently attach to the collagen in the skin.
+The process is known as glycation and can cause skin conditions such as acne and rosacea.

-Plus the more sugars you eat, the more likely it is for you to develop insulin resistance.
-This perse is a serious condition which causes not only skin- but over-all health problems.
+Plus the more sugars you eat, the more likely it is you'll develop insulin resistance, which leads to over-all health problems.